LLNL/serac/README.md

 >  - LLVM_VERSION can be one of {10, 11, 12, 13, 14, 15}
 >  - I find that using `make`'s parallel builds launch too many jobs with LLVM and cause my machines to run out of memory and crash.
 I have not had this problem with Ninja.

-Once that completes, we can move to the main project
+Once that completes, we can move to the main project.

 ## Building the serac prototype project
 Now, go back to the main repo directory and configure cmake normally: